5 Reasons To Foster A Cat Or Kitten

 5. Cat Cuddles With No Commitment

-While choosing to foster a cat or kitten benefits animals in multiple ways, fosters also reap a few personal rewards.
+While choosing to foster a cat or kitten benefits animals in multiple ways, fosters reap a few personal rewards.
 For one, fostering is a way to fulfill your desire to love on cats without taking on a permanent responsibility.
 Most cats and kittens stay with their fosters for only a few weeks.

 Was this article helpful?